 "Benedict is this sort of beautiful, exotic creature.
 He’s never going to play an ordinary man, ‘cause he couldn’t.
 That’s not what he’s like, but he will tell the stories of great men."Benedict Timothy Carlton Cumberbatch

 .
-Despite being in the entertainment business for ten years, he only recently skyrocketed into international stardom with his BAFTA, Emmy and Golden Globe nominated portrayal of Sherlock Holmes
+Despite being in the entertainment business for ten years, he only recently skyrocketed into international stardom with his BAFTA, Golden Globe nominated and Emmy winning portrayal of Sherlock Holmes

 .
 Now amongst the most sought-after people in showbiz, he has been hailed as one of the best actors of his generation.